centreon/centreon-documentation/en/reporting/migrate.md

     mysql_upgrade

--   If no error is visible, restart MySQL and continue to the section "Move generated reports"
+-   If no error is visible, restart MariaDB and continue to the section "Move generated reports"
--   If you see errors, especially on the following tables mysql innodb_index_stats, innodb_table_stats, gtid_slave_pos, it might be caused by an incompatibility between MySQL/MariaDB 5.5 and MariaDB 10.1.
+-   If you see errors, especially on the following tables mysql innodb_index_stats, innodb_table_stats, gtid_slave_pos, it might be caused by an incompatibility between MariaDB/MariaDB 5.5 and MariaDB 10.1.
 In that case, follow the procedure below:

         service mysql stop